Three tiers of protection

 Any new — or expanding — dischargers that would cause a measurable degradation of water quality must:

 - Go through a technology review to identify and apply any feasible alternatives to degrading water quality.

 - Show that overriding public benefits would occur from allowing the lowering of water quality.

-Tier III is used when a high-quality water is designated as an outstanding resource water.
-The water quality and uses of these waters must be maintained and protected against all sources of pollution.
+Tier III is used when a high-quality waterbody is designated as an outstanding resource water.
+The water quality and uses of this water must be maintained and protected against all sources of pollution.

 We can request a Tier III designation, or we can receive written public nominations.
-Public nominations must include sufficient information to show how the water body meets the appropriate conditions of an outstanding resource water.
+Public nominations must include sufficient information to show how the waterbody meets the appropriate conditions of an outstanding resource water.
+See eligibility section below.

-If the information proposed demonstrates that the water body meets the eligibility requirements, we will schedule a review of the nominated water for designation.
+If the nomination demonstrates that the waterbody meets the eligibility requirements, we will schedule a review of the nominated water for designation.
 The review will include a public process and consultation with recognized tribes in the geographic vicinity of the water.

-Outstanding resource waters can be designated for either Tier III(A) or Tier III(B) protection.
+Outstanding resource waters can be designated as Tier III (A) or Tier III (B) protection

-- Tier III(A) is the highest level of protection and allows no further degradation after the waters have been formally designated.
+Tier III (A) is the highest level of protection and allows no further degradation after the water has been formally designated.

 - Sources of pollution must use: